WinawerLab/sco/README.md

 For these descriptions, we assume your subject has n voxels and you're predicting the responses for m images.

-Any parameter (other than `stimulus_image_filenames`) that is specified is an array can also be specified as a list.
+Any parameter that is specified as an array can also be specified as a list.
 However, the model will turn it into an array for ease of handling.
 For the parameters that can be set as a single value or an array, if a single value is specified by the user, the model will cast it as an array (with every entry the same) for ease of use.

 ## User-specified parameters